yeonhooy/Meteor_Control_Channel_Isolation_SDN_Virtualization/README.md

     * Virtual network topology of tree example
       ```
       cd fattree/
-      For fattree, We provide pre-created script for two types of VN topology / image attach
+      For fattree, We provide pre-created scripts for two types of VN topology / image attach
       In this scirpts, we support up to eight tenants.
 Also, we only create one host pair in one VN.
 If you need, you can modify code freely.
       2-1) 2-pod topology: t<tenantID>.sh
       2-2) full-pod topology: fullpod_t<tenantID>.sh